Vestey Brothers was the largest meat retailer in the world.

-William Vestey was sent to America in 1876 to scout for opportunities.
-He was surprised at the amount of meat that was wasted, and a factory was established to can this as corned beef and ship it to Britain.
+William Vestey was sent to Chicago to scout for opportunities in 1876.
+He was surprised at the amount of meat that was wasted, and a factory was established to can this surplus as corned beef and export it to Britain.

-William moved to Argentina in 1890 where he utilised the new refrigeration process to export frozen partridges.
+William Vestey relocated to Argentina in 1890 where he utilised the new refrigeration process to export frozen partridges.
 Later, beef and mutton were added.
 Being among the first to realise the potential of the new technology gave Vestey Brothers an advantageous head-start on its rivals.

 Vestey Brothers established Union Cold Storage as a subsidiary from 1897 to handle their meatpacking and distribution network.

-Vestey began to import eggs and chicken from China from 1906.
-Eggs had previously had poor availability, and Vestey’s frozen egg mix was a major factor in the growth of catering giants such as J Lyons.
+Vestey Brothers began to import eggs and chicken from China from 1906.
+Eggs had previously had poor availability, and Vestey’s low-cost frozen egg mix was a major factor in the subsequent growth of catering companies such as J Lyons.

-Vestey began to acquire its own refrigerated fleet, called Blue Star Lines, from 1909.
+Vestey built up its own fleet of refrigerated vessels, Blue Star Lines, from 1909.

-Vestey Brothers acquired ranches and freezing works in Venezuela, Argentina and Brazil between 1913 and 1920.
+Vestey Brothers acquired ranches and freezing works in Brazil, Argentina and Venezuela between 1913 and 1920.

 Vestey acquired £7 million of beef from the British government in a single deal in 1920.
-Also that year, Eastmans Ltd, who had a chain of butchers shops in Britain, was acquired.
+Also that year, Eastmans Ltd, with a chain of butchers shops in Britain, was acquired.

 Union Cold Storage was the largest cold storage company in the world by 1920, with a share capital of £4,780,000.
 The Blue Star Line was the largest refrigerated fleet in the world.